 4. Survival and Optimization: Acclimation is a survival strategy that allows organisms to optimize their performance and increase their chances of survival and reproduction in a changing environment.
 It is a testament to the adaptability and plasticity of many species.

-Also Read: Difference Between Abrasion and Laceration (With Table)
+Also Read: Difference Between Central Nervous System and Peripheral Nervous System (With Table)

 Examples of acclimation include humans adjusting to high altitudes, plants altering their photosynthetic rates in response to changes in light intensity, or animals changing their feeding behavior in response to food availability.
 Acclimation enables organisms to navigate and thrive in diverse and dynamic natural conditions.